xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 ### Clone the repository to a local folder

+With the GitHub web interface:

-- select the GitHub project
+- open the project
 - select the **Code** tab
 - click the **Clone or download** button; this will open a small **Clone to HTTPS** window